 He was born William Henry on June 21st 1765 at what is now Buckingham Palace but was then known as Buckingham House.
 He was the third son of George III and his queen, Charlotte, and was never expected to rule for there were two older brothers ahead of him in the line of succession.
 He was educated by private tutors before joining the Royal Navy at the age of thirteen.
 In some ways, this newly teenage prince had found the true love of his life.

-He was made a Rear-Admiral in 1789 but by then his life was beginning to change.
-Aware that his time in the Navy was drawing to a close, William began to look to his future and as he contemplated leaving the sea behind he asked his father to make him a duke.
-His older brothers were already members of the House of Lords and William wanted a piece of that action but George III was less keen.
-And that’s when William showed another streak of what we might think of as a modern phenomenen – he tried a bit of spin.
+He was made a Rear-Admiral in 1789, but by then, his life was beginning to change.
+Aware that his time in the Navy was drawing to a close, William began to look to his future, and as he contemplated leaving the sea behind, he asked his father to make him a duke.
+His older brothers were already members of the House of Lords, and William wanted a piece of that action, but George III was less keen.
+And that’s when William showed another streak of what we might think of as a modern phenomenon – he tried a bit of spin.
 This prince declared he would stand for parliament to make his voice heard.
-His royal papa was horrified and when William left the Navy in 1790 he began his new life as Duke of Clarence and St Andrews.
+His royal papa was horrified, and when William left the Navy in 1790, he began his new life as Duke of Clarence and St Andrews.

-Perhaps one of William’s most useful traits was being a good learner and early on in his reign he had a very hard lesson to take on board.
+Perhaps one of William’s most useful traits was being a good learner, and early on in his reign, he had a tough lesson to take on board.
 Just months into his rule, the Tory government of the Duke of Wellington lost general elections and the Whigs, under Lord Grey, took power.
-They were determined to bring in electoral reform but there was opposition to the changes in both the House of Commons and the House of Lords.
-After seeing their bill rejected, the Whigs pushed William to dissolve Parliament and fresh elections gave Lord Grey a bigger majority in the Commons which now accepted the changes.
-But the Lords continued to oppose them and against a backdrop of violent protests across the country, William tussled with his government which wanted him to create enough new peers to get their bill through parliament.
+They were determined to bring in electoral reform, but there was opposition to the changes in both the House of Commons and the House of Lords.
+After seeing their bill rejected, the Whigs pushed William to dissolve Parliament, and fresh elections gave Lord Grey a bigger majority in the Commons which now accepted the changes.
+But the Lords continued to oppose them, and against a backdrop of violent protests across the country, William tussled with his government which wanted him to create enough new peers to get their bill through parliament.
 At one time tried to put in place his choice of Prime Minister but his selection, the Duke of Wellington, had nowhere near enough support for that to be viable.
-The king’s popularity plummeted as a consequence of the Reform Crisis but the changes went through.
-William realised that his interference in politics could be a dangerous thing and he chose his battles wisely from that point onwards.
+The king’s popularity plummeted as a consequence of the Reform Crisis, but the changes went through.
+William realised that his interference in politics could be a dangerous thing, and he chose his battles wisely from that point onwards.

 But there was one more crisis to be resolved – who would wear William’s crown after his death?
 The options were limited.
-Despite ongoing speculation about the queen being pregnant (William hated the rumours) it was increasingly clear that the throne would pass to the king’s niece, Victoria, only child of the only marriage of George III’s fourth son, Edward, Duke of Kent.
-But this princess was kept almost captive by her mother, the widowed Duchess of Kent who, under the influence of her private secretary, John Conroy, devised an upbringing to keep the future queen under her control.
-This involved quite a few snubs to William IV during his reign as the duchess took her daughter around the country to introduce her as a monarch in waiting and stopping the king seeing the girl who would inherit his throne as much as she could.
+Despite ongoing speculation about the Queen being pregnant (William hated the rumours), it was increasingly clear that the throne would pass to the King’s niece, Victoria, the only child of the only marriage of George III’s fourth son, Edward, Duke of Kent.
+But this Princess was kept almost captive by her mother, the widowed Duchess of Kent who, under the influence of her private secretary, John Conroy, devised an upbringing to keep the future queen under her control.
+This involved quite a few snubs to William IV during his reign as the Duchess took her daughter around the country to introduce her as a monarch in waiting and stopping the King seeing the girl who would inherit his throne as much as she could.

-William IV was an unexpected king and perhaps the person most surprised by his destiny was himself.
+William IV was an unexpected king, and perhaps the person most surprised by his destiny was himself.
 But he was sharp, quick and calm enough to learn how to succeed when the succession came calling.
-In King William IV the modern face of monarchy began to come into clearer view.
+In King William IV, the modern face of the monarchy began to come into clearer view.

 This profile of William IV is part of the Monarchy Rules series on Royal Central – coming next, a look at George IV.
 And catch up with our portraits of Queen Victoria, Edward VII, George V, Edward VIII, George VI and Elizabeth II by clicking the links.